Nash, south Shropshire

 Nash is a small village and civil parish located in Shropshire, England, situated south east of Ludlow and north of Tenbury Wells.
 The parish had a population of 305 at the 2001 census, increasing to 405 at the 2011 census.
 The civil parish includes the small village of Knowle.

 Government

 The Parish Council was formed at the time when there was little difference to the people between the Church and the State.
 The parish was formed around the small village that was there and was centred on St Johns Baptist Church.

 In the late 1800s the Church and State separated which resulted in a change of governance.
 Nash is now represented by the Nash Parish Council and the Church of England by the Parochial Church Council.

 The Parish Council has most of the power which affect the local people and manages local amenities.
-Mr Jeffrey G. Boak (b.1937 Lancaster, son of Olive née Swarbrick and Leonard Boak, LMS stationmaster, Arkholme for Kirkby Lonsdale) is the representative for Nash Parish Council for the Ludlow and Clee Area Joint Committee.
+As of 2012 Mr Jeffrey G. Boak is the representative for Nash Parish Council for the Ludlow and Clee Area Joint Committee.